 Most insurance companies check your driving record for DUIs from the past 3 to 5 years.
 This is the company’s “look-back period.”
 In many states, this is also as long as a DUI conviction will remain on your record.
 In others, like California and New York, a DUI stays on your record for 10 years.
 Florida keeps your DUI on your driving record for 75 years.
-During this time period, your DUI will show up on background checks by potential employers, landlords, etc. However, your DUI will affect your insurance rates only for as long as your insurance company’s look-back period.
+During this time period, your DUI will show up on background checks by potential employers, landlords, etc. However, your DUI will only affect your insurance rates until the end of your insurance company’s look-back period.

 If your insurance company looks back five years, for example, a DUI you were convicted of in 2014 will no longer be considered in setting your rates after 2019.
 Your insurance rates may decrease the next time you renew your policy.

 Most insurance companies check your driving record for the past three to five years, meaning if you had a violation outside this time period, it will not affect your insurance premiums.
 Some states regulate this “look-back” period, however, making it longer or shorter.
 For example, Massachusetts allows insurance companies to look back at 10 years of driving records.
 Virginia limits insurers to checking only three years of history.… read full answer

 When you apply for, or renew, your auto insurance, the insurance company will evaluate your risk level — how likely you are to cost them money through claims.
 The best way to do this is by reviewing your driving record.
 Insurers look for accident reports and both major and minor driving violations.

 Minor violations include speeding, failure to stop, improper turns, following too closely, etc. These raise your risk in the eyes of an insurance company because they show you don’t obey traffic laws designed to prevent crashes.
 In most states, minor traffic violations can be seen on your record for only three years.